 Do an eBook promotion:

-Look over these ideas and create a road map—and possibly even a book marketing calendar to plan which strategies you wish to take advantage of to sell more books, what you’ll need to do to accomplish each task, and when each step should happen.
-Start gathering the information now, so you can hit the ground running January 1, and maybe just maybe you’ll have the next bestseller!
+Look over these ideas and create a road map—and possibly even a book marketing calendar to plan which book promotion ideas you can take advantage of to sell more books, what you’ll need to do to accomplish each task, and when each step should happen.